 See also: Add record to database.

 This input provides a signature area for hand-written signatures.
-The data format is Base30.
-To access the data in SVG code instead, use the signature (SVG) input.

 Example:

-1 Sign Here signature
+1 | Sign Here | signature |

 This would create a signature input with the title Sign Here.
-Its UI string, signature, tells Molnify to render it as a signature area.
+Its UI string, signature

 The data format of a signature is Base30.
 To access this data as SVG instead, see copySVGToTextInput.